Uxbridge tube station

-Uxbridge is a London Underground station in Uxbridge in the London Borough of Hillingdon, north-west London.
-It is the terminus of its branches of both the Metropolitan and Piccadilly lines.
+Uxbridge is a London Underground station, located in Uxbridge in the London Borough of Hillingdon.
+It is the terminus on its branches of both the Metropolitan and Piccadilly lines.
 The next station towards Central London is Hillingdon.
-The station is 15.5 mi west of Charing Cross, and is located in London fare zone 6.
+The station is situated 15.5 mi west of Charing Cross, and is in London fare zone 6.

 The closest station on the Chiltern Line and Central line is West Ruislip.
 The closest station on the Elizabeth line is West Drayton, Uxbridge was formerly the terminus of a branch of the District line which ran from Ealing Common; the Piccadilly line took over in 1933.

 History

 The Harrow and Uxbridge Railway (later merged into the Metropolitan Railway) first opened a station in Uxbridge on 4 July 1904 on Belmont Road, a short distance to the north of the existing station.
 The station was situated on a different track alignment, now used as sidings.
 The original service from central London was provided by steam-drawn trains but electrification took place the following year.